elastic/apm-agent-dotnet/sample/WebApiQuickStart/README.md

 ### Open the APM kibana dashboard

-Open In your favorite browser open the [kibana apm services dashboard](http://localhost:5601/app/apm/services)
+Open In your favorite browser the [kibana apm services dashboard](http://localhost:5601/app/apm/services)